-As CBD becomes a larger topic for discussion, we feel that it would be irresponsible for us to remain silent on this issue.
-Unfortunately, there is not enough time to fully discuss these complex issues with everyone.
-We hope this information will be of value to you.
+As CBD becomes a larger topic for discussion, we think that it is important to provide some general information on this page, since there is not enough time to fully discuss these complex issues with everyone who asks.
+Hopefully this information will be of value to you.

 FINOLA produces a lot of CBD

-For more that a decade, FINOLA and other European hemp varieties have been used for the commercial production of cannabidiol (CBD) in Europe.
-These extracts were used to launch the initial marketing of CBD in the US, well before the first farm bill passed in 2014.
-Since US hemp production was not very well developed until a few years after 2014, US hemp market still rely on CBD extracts from Europe.
+For nearly two decades, FINOLA has been used for the commercial production of cannabidiol (CBD) in Europe.
+Some of these extracts were used to launch the initial marketing of CBD in the US, well before the first farm bill passed in 2014.
+Since US hemp production was not very well developed until a few years after 2014, US hemp market relied upon CBD extracts from Europe and other places.

-FINOLA continues to be an excellent industrial source of CBD for these reasons; it is short, autofowering and easy to managed by hand or with machines, it matures in less 100 days in most locations and it produces a huge bud that contains low THC (<0.2%) and a lot of CBD.
+FINOLA continues to be an excellent industrial source of CBD for these reasons; it is short, the autoflowering characteristic and being easy to manage by hand or with machines, it matures in less than 100 days in most locations and it produces a huge bud that contains low THC (<0.2%) and proportionately more CBD.

 But what is “a lot of CBD”?